Luminol Was First Created in 1902 - But How Does It Work?

 You're watching your favorite crime scene investigation show.
 It's the point in the story where the suspect has been led away in handcuffs.
-The oddly-coiffed crime tech hurries into the perp's bedroom.
-She pulls a small spray bottle from her lab coat pocket.
-She pumps the top once or twice and, within seconds, the entire wall glows a brilliant blue.
-She casts a knowing glance at the detective who declares, "It was a bloodbath in here."
+The stone-faced crime tech hurries into the perp's bedroom.
+He pulls a small spray bottle from his lab coat pocket.
+He pumps the top once or twice and, within seconds, the entire wall glows a brilliant blue.
+He casts a knowing glance at the detective who declares, "It was a bloodbath in here."
 The camera zooms in on the real star of the scene: the bottle of luminol, still in the crime scene tech's capable, gloved hand.

 While this scenario may play well in the fictional world of crime TV, true forensics experts know it's malarky.
 Does luminol detect blood?
 Of course.
 Does it immediately signify whose blood?
 Not a chance.
 And what about that blue glow?
 Well, maybe the suspect was a heavy cigar smoker.
 Or really liked horseradish.